SenseNet/sensenet/docs/odata-rest-api.md

 Specifies the displayed properties in a comma separated list of the property names.
 Property names are case sensitive.
 See on [OData.org](http://www.odata.org/documentation/uri-conventions#SelectSystemQueryOption).

 > Limitation: a select clause can be only a property name.
-Expressions in select clauses are not supported yet in sensenet ECM.
+Expressions in select clauses are not supported yet in sensenet.

 Without this option, the result will contain all available properties.
 If the request refers only one entity, the available property set is the entity's all properties.
 In case of collection it is all properties of the available content types in the collection.
 For example: request only DisplayName, Path and Index properties for a quick list: http://www.example.com/OData.svc/workspaces?$select=DisplayName,Path,Index.
 Part of the result: